 Don’t let allergies take the spring out of your step – your pharmacy can help!

-So to tie-in with Allergy Awareness Week (25 April – 1 May) the NHS is explaining what those that suffer can do to help themselves.
+Spring is the time of year that can really put a smile on your face.
+But as the temperature warms up, so does the risk of allergies such as hay fever.
+So to tie-in with Allergy Awareness Week (23 April – 29 April) the NHS is explaining what those that suffer can do to help themselves.

 It is estimated that 21 million adults in the UK suffer from at least one allergy, while asthma, rhinitis and eczema have trebled in the last 20 years.